chargehound/chargehound-slate/source/includes/_integration.md

 ## Testing end to end with Braintree

 > 1) Create a transaction that will trigger a dispute.
-You can view the resulting dispute in the [Braintree dashboard](https://sandbox.braintreegateway.com/merchants/ft376dpmk9mt9ztk/disputes).
+You can view the resulting dispute in the [Braintree dashboard](https://sandbox.braintreegateway.com) on the disputes page.

 ```javascript
 gateway.transaction.sale({